 Time with your mentor is valuable, so before scheduling each call, write down what questions you want to ask and any concerns you might have to ensure you’re getting the most out of the session.
 You can learn more about this in our guide to the importance of having a mentor.

 Between the pressure of keeping up at work and managing your study schedule, it’s easy for self care to slip through the cracks.

 If you’re stressed, you’re likely to slip into some bad habits: eating junk food because it’s quick and easy, drinking too much coffee or energy drinks instead of water, and so on.
 Forgetting to take care of yourself is a sure fire way to burn out fast—both mentally and physically.

 Take one day off from both work and studying at least every two weeks, and relax.
 Run a bath, watch your favorite TV show, hang out with your friends.
 Everyone needs a break, and you’ll likely return to your assignment with a clearer head, and feeling more inspired.
 Your brain (and your colleagues) will thank you for it!

-Check out these inspiring stories from CareerFoundry students who studied the UX Design Course while working full time:
+Check out these inspiring stories from CareerFoundry students who studied our UX Design Program while working full time: